dscorbett/duployan-font/docs/developer-documentation.md

 These targets are affected by various variables:

-* `CHARSET`: Which [character set variant](variants.md) to build: `standard` for Duployan, `noto` for Noto Sans Duployan, or `testing` for Duployan Test.
+* `CHARSET`: Which [character set variant](variants.md) to build: `standard` for Rawnd Musmus Duployan, `noto` for Noto Sans Duployan, or `testing` for Ilo Snas Duployan.
 * `WEIGHTS`: A space-separated list of weights to build.
 The only valid weights are `Regular` and `Bold`.
 The default is both.
 * `SUFFIXES`: A space-separated list of OpenType variants to build.
 The only